Desaster: History

-In summer 2001, Desaster contributed the song "Darkness and Evil" with Sabbat vocalist Gezol on guest-vocals for a Brazilian Sabbat tribute LP.
-After the band had played several festival-shows (e.g., Fuck the Commerce and Wacken Open Air), vocalist Okkulto decided to leave the band; he was replaced by Sataniac, the former vocalist of the German black/thrash band Divine Genocide.
+In summer 2001, Desaster contributed the song "Darkness and Evil" with Sabbat vocalist Gezol on guest vocals for a Brazilian Sabbat tribute LP.
+After the band had played several festivals (e.g., Fuck the Commerce and Wacken Open Air), vocalist Okkulto left the band and was replaced with Sataniac, former vocalist of German black/thrash band Divine Genocide.
 The Souls of Infernity 7-inch (2001) was Okkulto's last release with Desaster.
-Divine Blasphemies, featuring the Divine Genocide cover song "Necrolord" and Kreator vocalist Mille Petrozza as a guest vocalist on "Nighthawk", was released in 2002.
-A show in São Paulo, Brazil, in front of 900 spectators was considered "a special highlight of 2003" by the band; a recording of the show was released as a double LP/CD and DVD on the Brazilian label Mutilation Records.
-The band moved to Metal Blade Records who released their fifth album Angelwhore in 2005, which was also released on vinyl via Iron Pegasus Records.
+Divine Blasphemies, featuring the Divine Genocide cover song "Necrolord" and Kreator singer Mille Petrozza as a guest vocalist on "Nighthawk", was released in 2002.
+A show in São Paulo, Brazil, in front of 900 spectators was considered "a special highlight of 2003" by the band.
+A recording of the show was released as a double LP/CD and DVD on Brazilian label Mutilation Records.
+The band moved to Metal Blade Records and released their fifth album, Angelwhore, in 2005, also released on vinyl via Iron Pegasus Records.

-After performances in Germany, England, Finland, Ireland, Sweden, the Netherlands, Switzerland and other countries, a mini-tour through Croatia, Serbia, Hungary, Austria and Slovenia and the South American Tour through Brazil, Peru and Colombia, the band released a 12-inch vinyl single called Infernal Voices with one new song, the re-recorded "Fields of triumph" and a cover version of Unleashed's "Before the creation of time".
+After performances in Germany, England, Finland, Ireland, Sweden, the Netherlands, Switzerland and other countries, a mini-tour through Croatia, Serbia, Hungary, Austria and Slovenia and the South American Tour through Brazil, Peru and Colombia, the band released the 12-inch vinyl single Infernal Voices with one new song, the re-recorded "Fields of Triumph", and a cover version of Unleashed's "Before the creation of time".

-In May 2007, Desaster entered the Harrows Studio, Holland (Asphyx, Pentacle, Occult, Soulburn etc.) to record the sixth studio album Satan's Soldiers Syndicate.
+In May 2007, Desaster entered Harrows Studio, Holland (Asphyx, Pentacle, Occult, Soulburn etc.) to record the sixth studio album, Satan's Soldiers Syndicate.
 It features guest appearances by Proscriptor (Absu), A.A.
 Nemtheanga (Primordial) and Ashmedi (Melechesh).